 The Determinants of ESG Ratings: Rater Ownership Matters

-Environmental, social, and governance (ESG) ratings are increasingly popular in financial markets and for policy making.
-We show that firms held by the same investors who own the rater (“sister firms”) receive higher ESG ratings.
-Exogenously created sister firms through acquisitions provide causal inference for the ownership effect.
+Environmental, social, and governance (ESG) ratings are widely used in practice but lack evidence of their underpinning.
+We find that firms sharing the same major shareholders with the rater (“sister firms”) receive higher ESG ratings.
+We make causal inference for the ownership effect by exploiting an acquisition event that created sister firms exogeneously.
 Sister firms receive higher ratings when the common owners have larger stakes in the ESG rater.
 Notwithstanding their initial higher ratings, sister firms have poorer future ESG outcomes.
-These findings suggest that the quality of ESG ratings can be undermined by conflicts of interest and have important implications for practitioners and regulators.
+These findings cast doubt on the quality of ESG ratings and caution practitioners and regulators.

 Keywords: ESG, Rating agencies, Conflicts of interest, Ownership structure